Construction worker managing early project alerts.

 Risk alerts, on the other hand, are focused on project management for your active job sites.
 Effective construction risk management is about assessing and controlling issues before they cause delays or budget overruns.
 These alerts might flag a newly issued permit for a project next door that could impact your site logistics or signal a potential supply chain disruption.
 While opportunities help you win the next job, risk alerts help you execute the current one flawlessly, protecting your timeline, budget, and reputation.

-Why You Need Both Types of Alerts
+Why Your Team Needs Both Types of Alerts

 A truly effective strategy requires a handle on both winning new work and delivering it successfully.
 Relying on just one type of alert means you’re only seeing half the picture.
 Opportunity and risk are often intertwined; the same data point can signal both.
 For example, a permit filed for a large project nearby is an opportunity to see what’s happening in the market, but it’s also a risk factor that could introduce new traffic patterns and strain on local resources for your current job.